-Top-roping is probably what you think of when you imagine people climbing in the gym.
-Usually it involves a team of two, with one person on the ground "belaying" their climber as they ascend the wall.
-Belaying refers to using specialized skills and equipment to keep climbers safe.
+Top-rope climbing is probably what you think of when you imagine people climbing in the gym.
+Rope management, or 'belaying' refers to using specialized skills and equipment ensure the safety of a climber.
 If you want to have access to the entire facility without staff assistance, you'll need to know how to belay.
-To accquire these skills, we highly recommend taking our 2-hour Introductory Courses.
-Anyone wishing to belay must pass a "belay check", where our staff ensure that your abilities are in line with SFU standards.
+To acquire these skills, we offer a 2-hour Introductory Top-Rope Belay Course.

 Don't have a partner?
 Check to see if we have volunteers who can belay you.
-We can be reached at 778-782-4059.
+We can be reached at email@example.com or at 778-782-4059.

 Lead climbing is an advanced climbing technique where the climber 'leads' the rope from the ground to the anchors.
 To acquire these skills, we offer a 3-hour Lead Climbing Course.

 Do you have previous lead climbing experience?
 To lead climb and belay in our facility, you are required to pass a lead belay check, where our staff ensure that your abilities are in line with SFU safety standards.